Get the NCERT Solutions Class 7 Science Chapter 6 Adolescence: A Stage of Growth and Change

 Keep the private parts clean and dry to stay healthy.

 Question 8: Mary and Manoj were classmates and good friends.
 On turning 11, Mary developed a little bulge on the front of her neck.
-She visited the doctor, who gave her medication and asked her to take an iodine-rich diet.
-Similarly, a bump was developed on the front of Manoj’s neck when he turned 12.
+She visited the doctor, who gave her medication and asked her to follow an iodine-rich diet.
+Similarly, a bump developed on the front of Manoj’s neck when he turned 12.
 However, the doctor told him that it was a part of growing up.
 According to you, what could be the possible reason for advising Mary and Manoj differently?

 Answer: